-Microsoft Teams continuous its dream run in the enterprise sector.
-The company is doubling down on Microsoft Teams with new features and functions.
-Among them, screen sharing is probably one of the useful add-ons to showcase content to other attendees.
-If you are having problems using screen sharing on Microsoft Teams, read along to learn how to troubleshoot the issue.
+Microsoft Teams continues its dream run in the enterprise sector.
+The company is doubling down on Teams with new features and functions.
+Among them, screen sharing is probably one of the useful add-ons to share display content with other attendees.
+If you face problems using screen sharing on Microsoft Teams, read along to learn to troubleshoot the issue.

 Screen sharing is a boon for admins and educators showcasing their display setup to other members on the call.
 One can also use the built-in Whiteboard in Microsoft Teams to brainstorm ideas and thoughts.
-Screen sharing not working in Microsoft Teams might force you to find alternatives and lead the team’s productivity down.
+Screen sharing not working in Microsoft Teams may force you to find alternatives and affects the team’s productivity hours.

 1. Use High-Speed Internet Connection